-remark: When there are non-intrusive features that also make sense in LUATEX, these will be applied in the experimental branch first, so that there is no interference with the stable release.
+remark: When there are non-intrusive features that also make sense in $LUAT_EX$, these will be applied in the experimental branch first, so that there is no interference with the stable release.
 However, given that in the meantime the code bases differs a lot, it is unlikely that much will trickle back.
 This is no real problem as there's not much demand for that anyway.

-remark: Most $CONT{E}XT$ users seem always willing to keep up with the latest versions which means that LMTX is tested well.
-We can therefore safely claim that end of 2019 the code has become quite stable.
+remark: Most $CONT_EXT$ users seem always willing to keep up with the latest versions which means that LMTX is tested well.
+We can therefore safely claim that end of 2019 the code has become quite stable, although after that in some areas there were substantial additions.
 There are no complaints about performance (on my 2013 laptop this manual compiles at 24.5 pps with LMTX versus 20.7 pps for the LUATEX manual with MKIV).
 After updating some of the CONTEXT code to use recently added features by the end of 2020 I could do more than 25.5 pps but don't expect spectacular bumps in performance (I need a new machine for that to happen).
 Probably no one notices it, but memory consumption stepwise got reduced too.
 And ... the binary is still below 3 MegaBytes on all platforms.